vectordotdev/timber-elixir/README.md

   ```

 3. Obtain your Timber API :key: by **[adding your app in Timber](https://app.timber.io)**.

-   Afterwards simply assign it to the `TIMBER_LOGS_KEY` environment variable.
+4. Assign your API key to the `TIMBER_LOGS_KEY` environment variable.

 * Note: we use the `Network` transport so that we can upgrade protocols in the future if we
   deem it more efficient.
 For example, TCP.
 If you want to use strictly HTTP, simply replace